About

 Dadzilluh is a system.
 Not a blog.
 Not a magazine.
 A system that helps young dads in four areas:

-Money.
-Where to save it.
-How to grow it.
-Which tools actually work and which are just marketing.
+Gear.
+Diaper bags, baby carriers, strollers, and everything else you didn't know you needed.
 Every product I recommend, I've used or researched myself.
 If there's an affiliate link, I tell you.

 How we rank things